ashchan/tomcat-control-panels/TACAN Panel/README.md

 ## Pro Micro PINs Usage

 Pro Micro has 18 digital PINs, 9 of which can also be used as analog inputs.
-This TACAN control panel will have TBD Joystick buttons and TBD axes as inputs.
+This TACAN control panel will have about 20 Joystick buttons and 2 axes as inputs.

 * TACAN Mode Selector and Channel Rotary Switches: use a single analog PIN for each switch.